gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 ##NodeMCU ESP8266 EEPROM Configuration

-Before uploading the Azure.ino sketch you first need to configure the SetEEPROMConfiguration.ino sketch with one or more Wifi SSIDs/Passwords, the Azure IoT Hub or Event Hub Host Name, the device Id (or policy id for Event Hubs), and the key.
+Before uploading the Azure.ino sketch to your NodeMCU or WeMos you first need to configure the SetEEPROMConfiguration.ino sketch with one or more
+Wifi SSIDs/Passwords and the device geo location.
 Upload this sketch to burn these settings to the device EEPROM.
 After this you deploy the AzureClient sketch which will read this configuration information from the EEPROM.

 1. SetEEPROMConfiguration.ino sets the following